top of page

 Maartje Hensen: Exploring Polyamory, Kink Culture, and Radical Self-Love

-• Kirstie Pike
+• Writer: Kirstie Nicole

 • 3 min read

-In a world where relationships, identity, and self-expression are constantly evolving, Maartje Hensen has embarked on a journey of discovery, challenging societal norms and embracing the fullness of her own humanity.
+In a world where relationships, identity, and self-expression are constantly evolving, Maartje Hensen has embarked on a journey of discovery, challenging societal norms and embracing the fullness of their own humanity.
 From exploring polyamory to diving into kink culture, Maartje’s story is one of curiosity, courage, and radical self-love.

 “Jealousy can be such a great teacher.
 Where does this jealousy come from?
 Is it a need of mine unmet?
 How can I then meet that myself?”